 Interesting Statistics from Buyer Survey

-One of the key findings provided insight into marital status of home buyers, and who’s doing most of the buying.
+One of the key findings provided insight into the marital status of home buyers, and who’s doing most of the buying.
 Married couples still account for most of the home buying activity in Washington and elsewhere in the nation.
 But among singles, females buyers bought more homes than males.

 Here’s a related quote from the report for the NAR survey: